Join us for our fall 2025 and spring 2026 MSU Adapted Swim Camps!

 How the camp works

 The MSU Adapted Swim Camp focuses on helping each participant work toward their individual aquatic goals.
-Camp staff and volunteers work with campers on learning new swim skills and further developing existing skills.
+Camp staff and volunteers work with campers on learning new swimming skills and further developing existing skills.
 There is also a daily emphasis on water safety.
 This five-day camp requires swimmers to attend one 45-minute or 60-minute session per day depending on their age.

 The following requirements must be met to be eligible for the camp:

-• Have a diagnosed disability
+- Have a diagnosed disability

-• No tracheostomy
+- No tracheostomy

-• Minimum of 3 years of age
+- Minimum of 3 years of age

-• If a participant has a G-tube stoma, it must be older than two months.
+- If a participant has a G-tube stoma, it must be older than two months.

-• Parent/guardian must remain on site during the camp.
+- Parent/guardian must remain on site during the camp.

 How to volunteer